michaelspatrick/osmetrics/README.md

     +---------------+-------------------------+
     1 row in set (0.01 sec)

-You will need to edit the Makefile and define this path there.
-Then you can compile the plugin:
+You will then need to edit the Makefile and define this path there.
+Once that is complete, you can compile the plugin:

     make clean
     make